Certificate and Keys Tech Notes

 Note

-Generating a self-signed certificate using MacOS will not generate a proper certificate that can be used for forward and reverse proxy scenarios.
-The certificate must have the Is CA option set to True and the certificate generated using MacOS does not.
+Generating a self-signed certificate using macOS will not produce a certificate suitable for forward and reverse proxy scenarios.
+The certificate must have the Is CA option set to True and the certificate generated using macOS does not.
 It is recommended that the self-signed certificate be generated from within the Multicloud Defense UI (Certificates > Create > Generate) or using Linux.

 Generate a Certificate Signed by your Self-Signed Root CA

 Generate a certificate signed by the above root certificate authority (CA).
-This certificate can be used in the applications.
+You can use this certificate in applications.

 openssl genrsa -out app1.key 2048